amansohal8654/.Net-MicroServices/README.md

-Working with .net core 5 and dedicated persistence layer for multiple services Using Docker for containerization and Deploying our services to Kubernetes cluster
+Working with .net core 5 and dedicated persistence layer for multiple services Using Docker for containerization and Deploying our services to Kubernetes cluster Employing the API Gateway pattern to route to our services

 ## Running the Solution